 If you are into simplicity, then Underscores is probably it.
 After studying many of the most popular WordPress themes on the market, this is the result that will help take your ideas to the next level.

 Main Underscores Features

 - Simplicity.
 If you do not want bloat and other unnecessary stuff, this is the framework that you will want to work with.

 - Templates.
 You get various ready-to-use HTML5 templates that will help you save even more time and energy in the process of developing your next WordPress project.
 Of course, all are following the latest standards to ensure great operation.

 - Free.
-Needless to say, everyone likes free stuff.
-Underscores does not come with any hidden fees, meaning you can start using it right away.
-Also, you will not need to pay for updates and other improvements either.
+Everyone likes free stuff.
+Underscores does not come with hidden fees, meaning you can start using it immediately.
+Also, you will not need to pay for updates and other improvements.

 If you’re new to WordPress or not particularly technically-minded, then you’ll find that setting up a website with Thesis 2.0 is a breeze.

 This theme framework features drag-and-drop functionality to build stuff without coding.

 For the first time, you can control every last detail of your site and design with 3 revolutionary features you won’t find in any other WordPress theme: boxes, skins, and site tools.